This post may contain affiliate links. See our disclosure policy.

 More often than not, shoyu ramen will include some kind of protein.
 Pork, chicken, shrimp, tofu, soft-boiled eggs, sardines, and narutomaki (fish cakes) are probably the most common proteins found in shoyu ramen bowls but you can also use beef, fish, and shell-fish such as crab or lobster.

-You can use one or multiple proteins to make it just how you prefer.
-For this recipe, I used char siu also known as barbecued pork loin because I just love the flavor.
-It’s not considered “traditional” but it’s my favorite thing to use and egg boils for another protein idea.
+You can use one or more proteins to make it just how you prefer.
+For this recipe, I used char siu (also known as barbecued pork loin) and soft-boiled eggs because I just love the flavor and texture each brings to the dish.

 Vegetables are a Must

 When it comes to vegetables, the sky’s the limit.
-Vegetables for these ramen bowls can include but are not limited to green onions, julienned carrots, bean sprouts, bamboo shoots, snow peas, bell peppers, Nori, kelp, mushrooms, scallions, and/or corn.
+Vegetables for these ramen bowls can include green onions, julienned carrots, bean sprouts, bamboo shoots, snow peas, bell peppers, Nori, kelp, mushrooms, scallions, and/or corn, just to name a few.
 You can also top it off with some furikake (seasoned sesame seeds with nori) and/or a little hoisin for flavor.

 - Green onions – Adds a fresh onion flavor.
 Sliced green onions float to the top giving the shoyu ramen texture and depth to the dish.

-- Bok choy – This is leafy greens like spinach that add a lighter side to the ramen.
+- Bok choy – Leafy greens like spinach that add a lighter side to the ramen.

-- Bean sprouts – These are light and crunchy.
-They add a fun Asian vibe to the dish!
+- Bean sprouts – These are light and crunchy and add a fun Asian vibe to the dish!

-- Corn – Use corn kernels from sweet corn.
-It is an extra sweetness and a great balance of flavors with this corn.
+- Corn – Use corn kernels from sweet corn for a little extra sweetness and balance to the other flavors.

-- Mushrooms – A thin and chewy texture is added to the ramen.
-Shiitake mushrooms are savory and filling when they absorb the flavors of the shoyu ramen.
+- Mushrooms – Adds a thin and chewy texture to the ramen.
+Shiitake mushrooms are particularly savory and filling, and absorb the flavors of the shoyu ramen.

 Questions About Shoyu Ramen

 Shoyu ramen is a delicious Japanese noodle bowl with a savory broth made with shoyu (aka soy sauce).
-It is popular in Japan, and Hawaii, and becoming more popular in the mainland U.S. It is a beautiful dish that can be made in about a million different ways.
+It is popular in Japan and Hawaii, and becoming more popular in the mainland U.S. It’s a versatile dish that can be made in about a million different ways.

 Fresh ramen noodles tend to be softer, are more chewy in texture, because of their high water content whereas dried ramen noodles are dehydrated and usually packaged last longer on the shelf.